Welcome to Norrbotten's museum

 During the 1700th century, the timbered long lodge became popular.
 It had openings in both gables and could be between 30-40 meters long.
 The long logs were built to thresh the crop that was lying on the floor.
 This was done by driving wheeled threshing wagons and threshing rollers with cylindrical rollers, from one end to the other.
 Outside the gables of the lodge, the team turned around and then drove back the same way.

-The round lodge was the successor of the long lodge when it came to threshing buildings, and was often built with six or eight sides.
+The round log was the successor to the long log when it came to threshing buildings, and was often built with six or eight sides.
 The shape may have been taken from the Russian soldiers who remained after the war of 1809.
-In the vernacular, the round logs are said to have also been called "Russian barns".
+In popular parlance, the round logs are also said to have been called "Russian barns".

 During the second half of the 1800th century, the round lodge was a common sight in the coastal regions of Norrbotten and Västerbotten.
 The logs were timbered with a smooth knot, a so-called salmon knot.
 Many also had broken gable roofs, so-called mansard roofs.